ArbitrumFoundation/governance/docs/overview.md

 #### Arbitrum One Upgrade Executor

-The Arbitrum One Upgrade Executor is the Arbitrum One chain owner, and also has the rights to change settings in and upgrade governance.
+The Arbitrum One Upgrade Executor is the Arbitrum One chain "owner", and also has the rights to change settings in and upgrade governance.
 Only the Arbitrum One Security Council and the L1 Timelock (via a retryable ticket) have the rights to execute proposals via the Arbitrum One Upgrade Executer.

 #### Arbitrum Nova Upgrade Executor

-The Arbitrum Nova Upgrade Executor is the Arbitrum Nova chain owner.
+The Arbitrum Nova Upgrade Executor is the Arbitrum Nova chain "owner".
 Only the Arbitrum Nova Security Council and the L1 Timelock (via a retryable ticket) have the rights to execute proposals via the Arb Nova Upgrade Executer.

 <br/>